Skip to content

 Using Symfony Bundles Instead of Plugins

-This guide handles some basic concepts of Shopware plugins covered in our Plugin base guide.
-You may want to have a look or refresh your knowledge on Symfony's Bundle system.
+This guide refers to some basic concepts of Shopware plugins also covered in the Plugin base guide.
+You may want to refresh your knowledge of Symfony's Bundle system.

 INFO